Listen to the Podcast

 These tips come directly from https://videoacorn.com/.
 Videoacorn.com is a subsidiary company that I have.
 So, it’s the same design team that makes my thumbnails.
 In other words, it’s my company, and you can use them for your benefit and, by all means, keep them busy because my team loves working on other people’s thumbnails as well.
 Just keeps them a little bit saner.

-The first tip is using the Power of Arrows.
+Tip #1: Using the Power of Arrows.

 Using arrows creates a massive, powerful gravitational force that pulls people right back into refocusing on your thumbnail.